-Commission Proposal EP Mandate st6087/21 Council Mandate Draft Agreement mandate a third party to record or store such data on their behalf.
-Mandate 15a Recital 1 16 27 (16) The prohibition of storage of communications is not intended to prohibit any automatic, intermediate and transient storage of this information insofar as this takes place for the sole purpose of carrying out the transmission in the electronic communications network.
-It should not prohibit either the processing of electronic communications data to ensure the security and continuity of the electronic communications services, including checking security threats such as the presence of malware or the processing of metadata to ensure the necessary quality of service requirements, such as latency, jitter etc. (16) The prohibition of storage of communications is not intended to prohibit any automatic, intermediate and transient storage of this information insofar as this takes place for the sole purpose of carrying out the transmission.
+Commission Propos sal EP Mandate st6087/21 Council Mandate Directive 2002/58/EC recorded or stored by those end- users.
+End-users are free to mandate a third party to record or store such data on their behalf.
+Recital 16 (16) The prohibition of storal communications is not intended prohibit any automatic, internand transient storage of this information insofar as this tal place for the sole purpose of carrying out the transmission electronic communications in It should not prohibit either the processing of electronic communications data to ensure security and continuity of the electronic communications including checking security the such as the presence of malwes the processing of metadata to the necessary quality of service requirements, such as latency etc. ded to prohibit any automatic, intermediate and transient storage of this information insofar as this takes place for the sole purpose of carrying out the transmission.
 It should not prohibit the processing of in the electronic communications network.
-It should not prohibit either the processing data by public authorities, computer emergency response teams (CERTs), computer security incident response teams (CSIRTs), providers of electronic communications data to ensure the networks and services and by providers of security technologies and services, in compliance with Regulation 2016/679 and to the extent strictly necessary and proportionate for the sole purposes of ensuring network and information security, [i.e. preservation of availability, integrity], and confidentiality of information, and ensuring the (16) The prohibition of processing, including storage of communications is not intended to prohibit any automatic, intermediate and transient processing, including storage of this information insofar as this takes place for the sole purpose of carrying out the transmission in the electronic communications network.
-Processing of electronic communications services and networks should only be permitted in accordance with this Regulation.
-It should not prohibit either the processing of electronic communications data without consent of the end-user to ensure the security, including the availability, authenticity, integrity or confidentiality, and continuity of the electronic communications services, for example including checking security threats such as the presence of malware or viruses, or the identification of phishing.
-Security measures are essential to
+It should not prohibit either the processing data by public authorities, computer emergency response teams (CERTs), computer security incident response teams (CSIRTs), providers of electronic communications data to ensure the networks and services and by (16) The prohibition of processing, including storage of communications is not intended to prohibit any automatic, intermediate and transient processing, including storage of this information insofar as this takes place for the sole purpose of carrying out the transmission in the electronic communications network.
+Processing of electronic communications data by providers of electronic communications services and networks should only be permitted in accordance with this Regulation.
+It should not prohibit either the processing of electronic communications data without consent of the end-user to ensure the security, including the availability, authenticity, integrity or confidentiality, and continuity of the electronic communications services, for example including checking security threats such as the presence of malware or viruses, or